matheussiba/siba_project/README.md

-# siba_project
+# mmsinstitute_theme
-A total editable Wordpress Theme
+A website for the English School: MMS Institute, located in Itajuba, MG, Brazil